everydaysecurity/everydaysecurity/PasswordManager.md

 Hackers may spend more time on more valuable individuals.
 Not every user or individual is valuable to the hackers; Not every hacker would like to spend that much of a time to hack some random user.

+<h3>For education use, we also made a [Password Manager PowerPoint](https://www.slideshare.net/everydaysecurit/password-manager-226743097) to help better understanding the topic.</h3>